goldfirere/units/README.md

     roomSize' :: Area1
     roomSize' = 100 % (Meter :* Meter)

-These operations have no defined inverses, though I don't think they would be hard to define.
-Shout if you need that functionality.

 Note that addition and subtraction on units does not make physical sense, so those operations are not provided.